segmentio/segment-docs/src/guides/intro-user.md

 ---
-title: Segment for Data users
+title: Segment for Data Users
 ---

 If you aren't involved in setting up your Segment implementation, or are just starting to set up Destinations for your organization's workspace, this guide is for you.